My Son is Also Sensitive, Affectionate, Caring...

 Not long ago there was a poll of boys and girls across different schools in Spain, where for the first time girls said that one day they wanted to be like a very specific masculine figure: the business tycoon Amancio Ortega.

 Now, they’ve internalized the idea that to social success takes certain positive skills.
-These include risk taking, bravery, and action.
+These include risk-taking, bravery, and action.
 All of them are dimensions that we exclusively associated with the male sex not very long ago.

-While girls are fully conscious they can make some of these “masculine” traits their own, boys are still victims of a defensive masculinity where traditionally “feminine” traits have no place.
+While girls are fully conscious they can make some of these “masculine” traits their own, boys are still victims of defensive masculinity where traditionally “feminine” traits have no place.
 These might be sensitivity, gentleness, tenderness…

-As a result we could say that despite all our social advances, sexism is still a limiting us.
+As a result we could say that despite all our social advances, sexism is still limiting us.
 It has a lot to do with how we raise our sons.
 We also have to remember that the patriarchy doesn’t just discriminate and oppress women, but men too.
 It “dictates” how they should be, how they should act, and how they should react.

 boys can be sensitive too